2 Sokoto doctors, 4 friends killed in auto crash - Daily Trust

 The Chief Medical Director noted that the deceased were attached to the units where the hospital had a lot of patients, but they still persevered and continued doing their job till their death.

-A colleague of the deceased doctors, Dr Tijjani Farouk, recalled that they were together at the venue of the ongoing staff verification exercise being conducted by the state government few hours to their death.
+A colleague of the deceased doctors, Dr Tijjani Farouk, recalled that they were together at the venue of the ongoing staff verification exercise being conducted by the state government a few hours before their death.

 Update: In 2025, Nigerians have been approved to earn US Dollars as salary while living in Nigeria.